CCN-Support/CCN_Wiki/docs/source/troubleshooting.rst

     9. If nothing is working even with the new button box, contact CCN staff.
 The trigger or fiber optic cable may need replacing.

-.. dropdown:: Trigger is not working
+.. dropdown:: Trigger isn't working

   1. If your task also involves the button box, check the setup using the same steps in the previous section.
   2. Replug the button box cable in the scanner room.
 This connection causes a lot of downstream problems, including with the trigger signal, if it is not firmly established.